Kornfuzion/pocket_health_challenge/README.md

    1. requires virtual env setup and package installation.
 Ideally this can be condensed into a container/Docker config for easy deployment on a production web server.

 6. **DICOM + PNG file uploads cannot be bundled into an atomic operation**
    1. Not robust to partial failure + retry.
 In production, this would lead to duplicate/orphaned DICOM files (first request fails after DICOM upload, retried and second request succeeds in reuploading DICOM + PNG).
-Some ideas on how to improve on this given the time/resources:
+One possible solution could look like:

       a.
 Upload the DICOM with TTL or store some additional information in a "pending uploads" DB containing (storage_handle, upload_time)